ShashankMistry/ManageMembers/README.md

 ```

 ### Auto Backup
-if you build this app on traget device 30 it will not create backup due to new privacy changes by google.
+if you build this app on target device 30 it will not create backup due to new privacy changes by google.
 so build in on target device 29 or below.

-### Example
+### Demo
 https://www.youtube.com/watch?v=xZDd3jY2Eh4